rickstaa/panda-autograsp/docs/source/install/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As the panda_autograsp package is still private it can not be automatically build during the container generation.
-You therefore have to clone and build the package manually after the docker container is build.
+You, therefore, have to clone and build the package manually after the docker container is build.
 This is done by running the following commands: